ttdoucet/ttdoucet.github.io/euler/index.md

 All of the above translations are from original French Euler publications.
 But most of what he wrote was in Latin.
-I am developing my Latin skills and have started to translate one chapter of Euler's magnficient
+I am developing my Latin skills and have started to translate one chapter of Euler's magnificient
 <em>Introduction to Analysis of the Infinite</em>, in particular the chapter on continued fractions.

 This one is presented entirely in the web browser, using MathJax and a bit of CSS.
 It was initially an experiment to see how well this would work, and the answer is it works very well indeed.
-It turns out that 18th-century mathematical works are very web friendly.
-Who would have known?
+It turns out that 18th-century mathematical works are very web friendly—who would have known?

 Here is the complete [Latin version][e101], and here is the start of my [translation][e101-en].